 Originally a nineteenth-century college house, Gonville is now one of Cambridge’s swishest hotels.
 Think clean lines and period details like crushed velvet armchairs in jewel tones.
 All rooms are spacious, with sitting areas and artful decor such as classic scenes of Cambridge decorating bathroom walls.
-Guests can choose between two restaurants, including fantastic fine dining at Cotto.
+Guests can choose between two restaurants, including fantastic fine dining.
 Behind the main building, and surrounded by a peaceful private garden, sits Gresham House, a Victorian villa that now houses eight deluxe feature rooms and a spa.
 Each room has an individual botanical design, plus creature comforts (cashmere mattresses, Smart TVs, etc.) and standout features – roll-top baths, private patios, and four-poster beds.
 Attentive service will ensure you feel spoiled.

-The Gonville Hotel – Location
+Gonville – Location

-- Address: Gonville Place, Cambridge CB1 1LY.
+- Address: Gonville Place.

 - Area: Poised on the edge of the historic center, the hotel looks out over the grass of Parker’s Piece.
 The best museums, including the Fitzwilliam Museum, are within 10 minutes of walking.
 So is shopping in the Grand Arcade, and in the opposite direction, the Cambridge University Botanic Garden.
 There are great places to eat on neighboring Regent Street and independent shops on Mill Road, which starts 6 minutes away on the other side of the green.
 The central colleges and the river are 15 minutes on foot.

-- How To Get There: If coming from London, take one of the frequent trains from London King’s Cross station to Cambridge.
+- How to Get There: If coming from London, take one of the frequent trains from London King’s Cross station to Cambridge.
 From Cambridge train station, take the Citi 1, Citi 3, Citi 7, or Park & Ride bus to St Paul’s Road, 4 minutes’ walk (0.2 mile) from the hotel.
 National Express buses are a good transfer option from London Stansted or London Luton airports; these stop on Parkside, 7 minutes (0.3 mile) away.
 Alternatively, call ahead if you want the hotel to pick you up or drop you off in a Bentley.

-- Handy To: The Polar Museum, Cambridge University Botanic Garden, Fitzwilliam Museum.
+- Handy to: The Polar Museum, Cambridge University Botanic Garden, Fitzwilliam Museum.

-The Gonville Hotel – The Basics
+Gonville – The Basics

 - Ages: Guests tend to be professionals during the week, and couples looking for a high-end, romantic hotel on weekends, though families with children are welcome.